gustofied/P2Engine/README.md

-> **Note:** The `JULY-2025` branch is the official deliverable—its contents are frozen as of the thesis deadline and will not be edited further.
+> **Note:** The `JULY-2025` branch is the official deliverable.
+Its contents are frozen as of the thesis deadline and will not be edited further.
 Subsequent updates and ongoing development will take place on the `main` branch.

 # P2Engine: A Multi-Agent System Framework